-Capital expenditure has been funded through a range of sources set out in table 5.
-Notably, \$8.512m was funded through borrowing: \$7.591m of this relates to West Mercia. \$10m of new borrowing was taken out by the West Mercia PCC from the PWLB during the year that effectively externalised borrowing from previous years that had been funded from internal balances.
-Borrowing levels are governed by the prudential code which determines whether borrowing is affordable. \$1.155m was financed from capital grants and \$1.749m was financed from specific grants. \$0.390m was funded through capital receipts and \$0.704m from revenue funds.
+Capital expenditure has been funded through a range of sources set out in table 4.
+Notably, $\pounds 5.865m$ was funded through borrowing. $\pounds 10m$ of new borrowing was taken out by the West Mercia PCC during the year, with $\pounds 0.4m$ effectively externalising borrowing from previous years that had been funded from internal balances.
+Borrowing levels are governed by the prudential code which determines whether borrowing is affordable. $\pounds 0.746m$ was financed from capital grants and $\pounds 0.692m$ was funded through capital receipts, the latter mainly arising from the sale of two police stations.

-The Alliance reserves at the 31 March 2019 stand at £52.638m, of which £34.950m is attributable to the West Mercia PCC.
+The reserves held by the West Mercia PCC at the 31 March 2020 stand at £14.99m.
 Reserves are an important part of the PCC strategy to deliver the objectives set out in the Police and Crime Plan and the Medium Term Financial Plan (MTFP).
-Note 9 in the Accounts provides an analysis of the reserves at the 31 March 2019 and shows the movement since 31 March 2018, whilst table 6 below shows how West Mercia PCC's reserves are planned to be used during the period up to 31 March 2022.
+Note 9 in the Accounts provides an analysis of the reserves at the 31 March 2020 and shows the movement since 31 March 2019, whilst table 5 below shows how West Mercia PCC's reserves are planned to be used during the period up to 31 March 2022.